PhilipYip1988/python-tutorials/006_collections/readme.md

 ![009_str_indexing](./images/009_str_indexing.png)

-If we don't specify the step, a default value of 1 is selected, returning the whole string:
+If no step is specified, a default value of 1 is selected, returning the whole string:

 ```
 "hello"[0:len("hello"):]